perguth/install-invoiceninja/README.md

 Perfom the final steps via the frontend of InvoiceNinja in this example that would be on `https://invoice.domain.com`.

 --

+If something goes wrong check the [troubleshooting section](https://www.invoiceninja.com/self-host/) in the official guide.

+--
 [![Flattr this](https://button.flattr.com/flattr-badge-large.png)](https://flattr.com/submit/auto?fid=2pkq07&url=https%3A%2F%2Fgithub.com%2Fpguth%2Finstall-invoiceninja) :rocket: